shabanzd/debian_dependency_bazelizer/README.md

 But how does a dependency know the `rpath` of its transitive runtime deps ?

-I will answer this with an art work:
+I will answer this with an art work :art: :

 <img width="1612" alt="Screenshot 2023-05-02 at 16 27 38" src="https://user-images.githubusercontent.com/8200878/235696979-3784c0a4-a2c8-42b4-a8d3-605a18f55652.png">

 <img width="1563" alt="Screenshot 2023-05-02 at 16 28 17" src="https://user-images.githubusercontent.com/8200878/235697542-3f043ecf-8e0d-48b2-8824-08847f2a7489.png">

-So basically dependency B needs to be processed ahead of dependency A. It also needs to self declare all the parent directories of all the ELF files in it.
+So basically dependency B needs to be processed ahead of dependency A. It also needs to self-declare all the parent directories of all the ELF files in it.
 In other words, the dependency graph needs to be processed in a **topological order**.

 ### Code Workflow - Debian Only